 At least 4 autosomal recessive forms involve a B-cell defect.
 In 2 of these forms (deficiency of activation-induced cytidine deaminase [AID] or uracil DNA glycosylase [UNG]), serum IgM levels are much higher than in the X-linked form; lymphoid hyperplasia (including lymphadenopathy, splenomegaly, and tonsillar hypertrophy) is present, and autoimmune disorders may be present.
 Leukopenia is absent.

-Diagnosis is suspected based on clinical criteria.
-Serum Ig levels are measured; normal or elevated serum IgM levels and low levels or absence of other Igs support the diagnosis.
+Diagnosis of hyper-IgM syndrome is suspected based on clinical criteria.
+Serum Ig levels are measured; normal or elevated serum IgM levels and low levels or absence of other immunoglobulins support the diagnosis.
 Flow cytometry testing of CD40 ligand expression on T-cell surfaces should be done.
 When possible, the diagnosis is confirmed by genetic testing.
 Prenatal genetic testing can be offered to women considering pregnancy if they have a family history of CD40 ligand deficiency.
 Genetic testing of other relatives is not routinely done.

 Other laboratory findings include a reduced number of memory B cells (CD27) and absence of class-switched memory B cells (IgD-CD27).

-Treatment usually includes IVIG 400 mg/kg once/mo.
 Patients with the X-linked form or CD40 mutations are given trimethoprim/sulfamethoxazole to prevent P. jirovecii infection, and environmental precautions are taken to reduce the risk of Cryptosporidium infection (see Overview of Gastroenteritis : Prevention).
-However, because the prognosis is poor, bone marrow transplantation is preferred if an HLA-identical sibling donor is available.
+However, because the prognosis is poor, hematopoietic stem cell transplantation is preferred if an HLA-identical sibling donor is available.

 trimethoprimNo US brand name